mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 The center is always the center.
 Okay?
 You must be in the center.

 So you have to see.
-[One person] says, always [in zazen] many things happen; at that time you really need lots of effort.
+[One person] says [in zazen] many things always happen; at that time you really need lots of effort.
 Sometimes you need that enormous effort.
 Of course you have to push yourself.
 And on the other hand, it’s not always good.
-In the process of using the enormous effort, you can see there are lots of things happening again, which you have never seen before – so, [you are] adding something more, adding to the enormous effort.
+In the process of using the enormous effort, you can see there are lots of things happening again which you have never seen before – so, [you are] adding something more, adding to the enormous effort.
 There are lots *extra* things happening.
 For instance, enormous effort makes you exhausted: that is something extra.
 That’s why in the process of enormous effort, we have to see what enormous effort is.
 We have to take care of enormous effort.

 **Same person**: I’m a little confused, I’m not sure I’m understanding you.
 What I was thinking of is that, sometimes I have enormous effort to put out, or even if I don’t feel it right now, I can get myself to put it out.
 Other times, I don’t have the effort here; I could try to force myself to find it, but it really feels like I don’t want to put much effort.
 I thought I understood you saying to [the person] that when we’re feeling not a lot of effort, it’s okay to go with that for a while.